1 Salary

 Besides the monthly recurring cost, you also need to pay for other one-off expenses when employing a maid, namely insurance, airfare, medical screening, employment agency fee and application fees.

-If this is the first time you are employing a maid, and you don’t have anyone that you know whom you wish to hire, the easiest way to find suitable help will be to engage a maid agency.
+If this is the first time you are employing a maid, and you don’t have anyone you know whom you wish to hire, then, the easiest way to find suitable help will be to engage a maid agency.
 The right maid agency will help you source the right helper based on your requirements.

 An agency will also handle most of the applications or guide you through them such as work permit application, medical screening, airfare and insurance requirements.
 Most maid agencies will charge a fixed cost for their services.
-In general, you can expect to pay between $1,000 to $3,000 for their services with an average of about $2,500 (inclusive of insurance, airfare and application fee) for your FDW.
+In general, you can expect to pay between $1,000 to $3,000 for their services with an average of about $2,500 (inclusive of insurance, airfare and application fee) for your MDW.

-Estimated Cost: $3,000 for typical airfare, insurance and application fees (we assumed a higher fee due to the increased difficulty of the entry application process and difficulty in securing flights due to the tightened border security caused by the pandemic.
+Estimated Cost: $3,000 for typical airfare, insurance and application fees (we assumed a higher fee due to the increased difficulty of the entry application process and difficulty in securing flights due to the tightened border security caused by the pandemic).

 Additional COVID-19 Related Costs